 Change the 1st paragraph as follows:

-An HE non-TB sounding sequence is a sounding sequence initiated by an HE beamformer with a burst of two frames comprising an individually addressed HE NDP Announcement frame with a single STA Info field followed after a SIFS(#15928) by an HE NDP.
-An HE beamformer that initiates an HE non-TB sounding sequence shall transmit an HE NDP Announcement frame with one and only one STA Info field and the RA field set to the address of the HE beamformee addressed in the STA Info field as the initial frame of the sequence.
+An HE non-TB sounding sequence is a sounding sequence initiated by an HE beamformer with a burst of two frames comprising an individually addressed HE NDP Announcement frame followed after a SIFS(#15928) by an HE NDP.
+The HE beamformer that initiates the HE non-TB sounding sequence shall transmit the HE NDP Announcement frame with a single STA Info field and with the AID11 field in the STA Info field set to the AID of the STA identified by the RA field or to 0 if the STA identified by the RA field is a mesh STA, AP or IBSS member STA .(#16673)

 Change the 4th paragraph as follows:

-An HE TB sounding sequence is a sounding sequence initiated by an HE beamformer with a burst of three frames comprising a broadcast HE NDP Announcement frame with two or more STA Info fields followed after a SIFS(#15928) by an HE NDP followed after a SIFS(#15928) by a BFRP Trigger frame.
-An HE beamformer that initiates an HE TB sounding sequence shall transmit the HE NDP Announcement frame with two or more STA Info fields and the RA field set to the broadcast address as the initial frame of the sequence.
+An HE TB sounding sequence is a sounding sequence initiated by an HE beamformer with a burst of three frames comprising a broadcast HE NDP Announcement frame followed after a SIFS(#15928) by an HE NDP followed after a SIFS(#15928) by a BFRP Trigger frame.
+The HE beamformer that initiates an HE TB sounding sequence shall transmit the HE NDP Announcement frame with the RA field set to the broadcast address.(#16674)

 Change the 10th and 11th paragraph as follows:

-The HE NDP Announcement frame shall indicate the subcarrier grouping, Ng, codebook size and the number of columns, Nc, in the compressed beamforming feedback matrix to be used by the intended HE beamformees for the generation of HE compressed beamforming/CQI report(#16328) unless(#15359) the HE NDP Announcement frame contains only one STA Info field, in which case the subcarrier grouping, Ng, codebook size and the number of columns, Nc, in the compressed beamforming feedback matrix to be used for the generation of the HE compressed beamforming/CQI report(#16328) shall be determined by the recipient of the HE NDP Announcement frame.An HE beamformer that transmits an HE NDP Announcement frame with more than one STA Info field shall transmit a BFRP Trigger frame a SIFS after the HE NDP to solicit an HE compressed beamforming and CQI report from the intended HE beamformees in the same TXOP.
-The HE beamformer may send additional BFRP Trigger frames to solicit a subset of the HE compressed beamforming and CQI report in the same TXOP as shown in Figure 27-7 (An example of the sounding protocol with more than one HE beamformee).
+In an HE TB sounding sequence, each STA Info field in the HE NDP Announcement frame indicates the subcarrier grouping, Ng, codebook size and the number of columns, Nc, to be used by the HE beamformee addressed by the STA Info field for the generation of HE compressed beamforming/CQI report(#16328).
+In an HE non-TB sounding sequence, the subcarrier grouping, Ng, codebook size and the number of columns, Nc, used for the generation of the HE compressed beamforming/CQI report(#16328) are determined by the HE beamformee.(#16675)

+An HE beamformer that has initiated an HE TB sounding sequence may send another BFRP Trigger frame a SIFS after the response to the previous BFRP Trigger frame as shown in Figure 27-7 (An example of the sounding protocol with more than one HE beamformee).(#16676)

 Change the 3rd from last paragraph on P310 of D3.1 as follows:

-The HE beamformer shall solicit feedback over full bandwidth if(#15360) the HE NDP Announcement frame has only one STA Info field or if(#15361) the STA Info field is addressed to an HE beamformee that has indicated no support for partial bandwidth feedback.
-The HE beamformer may solicit feedback over full bandwidth or partial bandwidth if(#15362) the STA Info field is addressed to an HE beamformee that has indicated support for partial bandwidth feedback and the sequence is an HE TB sounding sequence (see 27.6.2 (Sounding sequences and support)).
+In an HE non-TB sounding sequence, an HE beamformer shall solicit full bandwidth feedback .
+In an HE TB sounding sequence, an HE beamformer shall solicit full bandwidth feedback in a STA Info field addressed to an HE beamformee that has not indicated support for partial bandwidth feedback.
+In an HE TB sounding sequence, an HE beamformer may solicit full bandwidth or partial bandwidth feedback in a STA Info field addressed to an HE beamformee that has indicated support for partial bandwidth feedback (see 27.6.2 (Sounding sequences and support)).(#16677)

 Change the last paragraph on P311 of D3.1 as follows: